MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Select a row with a query
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can selct with an index or a row number.
+You can select an index or a row number.
 You can also use a query:

 .. code:: ipython